and Mail Reflector

 Under their new user rules, we have created a Single User (solo) paid account as a non profit organization that costs us $6.30 a month which the club has voted to pay and I as webmaster think that is a good deal for what it gives us.
 That account is still called “COOKEN”

-That account will continue to be linked to our website to allow browsing of the blogs, files, calendars, by anyone navigating our URL.
-In other words, you do not have to be signed in to read any of the public pages on KeepandShare.
+That account will continue to be linked to our website to allow browsing of the calendars and photos by anyone navigating our URL.
+In other words, you do not have to be signed in for those three public features.

-However, In order to write to the cloud or view private material, you must be logged into KeepandShare with either that name and password or your own name which is linked to it as a friend.
+However, In order to write to the cloud or view private material, you must be logged into KeepandShare with either that name and password or your own name which is linked to it as a friend with a simple email to the webmaster listing the user name assigned to your account.
+Members in good standing will be made friends of COOKEN which gives you read and write priveleges to post on the blog.
+The blog space is monitored so please use good judgement when posting.

-The easiest way to do this is to close any KeepandShare account names you currently use including cookenmember or ones with your name which has been deleted from the Cooken friend list..
+The easiest way to do this is to close any KeepandShare account names you currently use including cookenmember or ones with your name which have been deleted from the Cooken friend list.
+Save any files first since after 15 days you will not have space on your private account name..

 For example Mike Neal’s new user name is WD8JLPcooken.
 That logs into his space but since he is a “friend” of Cooken, he can also gain access to all the shared Cooken files when he navigates there either via the website links or in the KEEPANDSHARE portal front door and enters Cooken if he just wants to browse all the content in the KEEPANDSHARE Cooken cloud space.